lorenjohnson/lorenjohnson_hugo/content/20230101-digital-alchemy/index.md

 ## Heaven is a place where nothing ever happens

 Digital media remains effectively static and unchanged by the passing of time, while traditional media patinas, yellows, curls and decomposes in familiar and comforting ways.

-In part due to this quality and in part to the available tooling, interacting with my personal digital archive has more often felt like a management activity, than an immersion in reflection and insight which I otherwise wish it to be.
+This quality in addition to the available tools has made interacting with my personal digital archive feel more often like a management activity than the immersion in reflection and insight which I otherwise wish it to be.

 {{<figure src="./images/set-281-0001.png" class="berlin-residency-image" >}}